-Reading - kindergarten students enjoy listening to daily picture books and poems.
-Responding to literature that they have heard is a fun and creative experience for children.
+Children enjoy listening to picture books and poems and responding to the literature that they’ve heard is a fun and creative experience for them.

 As young children are read to again and again they learn: